 Some freelancers can use presumptive taxation.
 The Income Tax Department's ITR-4 FAQ explains that Section 44ADA is available for specified professionals, and its forms describe presumptive professional income at 50% of gross receipts or the actual higher amount, subject to eligibility and limits.
 Do not assume every freelancer qualifies.
 Software development, design, marketing, writing, consulting, and creative services can sit in different tax categories depending on facts.

 Advance tax and TDS can also matter.
-If tax is not fully covered by withholding, Indian taxpayers may need to pay advance tax during the year.
+If tax is not fully covered by withholding, Indian taxpayers may need to pay advance tax during the year; the Income Tax Department states that a person with estimated tax liability of INR 10,000 or more generally pays advance tax, subject to exceptions.
 Indian clients may deduct TDS under the applicable section, and foreign clients may create foreign withholding, treaty, or tax-credit questions.
 Keep withholding certificates, Form 26AS/AIS records, foreign tax evidence, invoices, bank receipts, platform statements, and exchange-rate evidence.

 Do not treat platform income as informal side income.
-Keep the audit trail: Flexhire or marketplace contract, statement of work, invoice, GST treatment, platform statement, Wise/Payoneer/Stripe report, bank receipt, e-FIRC/FIRC where relevant, exchange-rate evidence, provider fees, and tax filings.
+Payment rails, platform payouts, Wise, Payoneer, Stripe, SWIFT wires, UPI, bank transfers, crypto, or Flexhire records do not determine GST treatment by themselves; freelancer location, client location, customer type, service type, registration status, place of supply, export evidence, and invoice treatment usually drive the analysis.
+Keep the audit trail: Flexhire or marketplace contract, statement of work, invoice, GST treatment, platform statement, Wise/Payoneer/Stripe report, bank receipt, e-FIRC/FIRC where relevant, exchange-rate evidence, provider fees, TDS records, and tax filings.
 Cross-border freelancers should ask an Indian chartered accountant about tax residence, foreign withholding, GST place of supply, export-of-service conditions, treaty relief, permanent establishment risk, and Reserve Bank of India foreign-exchange documentation.

 Possibly, depending on tax residence, where the work is performed, client country, foreign withholding, treaty relief, and GST place-of-supply rules.
 Keep contracts, invoices, Flexhire or marketplace statements, bank records, e-FIRC/FIRC evidence, tax-residence certificates, withholding certificates, and FX records.
 An Indian registration or platform payout does not automatically solve foreign tax or GST questions.